espitiaandres/studyfi/README.md

 ## Summary

-I decided to make a full stack web app using node.js and react.js to help me when studying.
+I decided to make a full stack web app using Node, Express, and React to help me when studying.
 I've noticed that most apps that I use when studying are on different platforms (ex: Spotify on my phone/computer, Messenger on my computer, my phone's stopwatch), and that constant switching between platforms and devices would distract me.
-I decided to make my own web app which would contain all these services in one place, and also to learn more about react.js and node.js.
+I decided to make my own web app which would contain all these services in one place, and also to learn more about Node, Express, React, and Redux.

 ### Stack
 - **Front End**
   - React.js
+  - Websockets
+  - Redux

  - **Back End**:
     - Node.js
     - Express
+    - Websockets

 If currently not playing music on Spotify, the following will occur after signing in: